chrisburnell/chrisburnell.com/src/pages/cv.md

 ## Summary

-Front End Developer and Software Engineer with {{ global.nowISO | friendlyDate('yyyy') - site.established }} years of experience, specialising in CSS, design systems, developer relations and education, and technical writing and speaking.
+Front End Developer and Software Engineer with {{ global.thisYear - site.established }} years of experience, specialising in CSS, design systems, developer relations and education, and technical writing and speaking.

 Work roles involved creating design systems and tools to enable teams to build maintainable and performant websites, with an uncompromising focus on accessibility and user experience.
 These also included lead roles in building the front end and CMS architecture for small to enterprise clients, chiefly in the higher education and government sectors, as I oversaw the project lifecycle and acted as their primary technical contact.